 ▪Simulation Results of Risks and Opportunities

-Walsin follows the TCFD guidelines and completes the identification of climate-related risks and opportunities with reference to four climate change scenarios.
+Walsin Lihwa has completed the identification of climate-related risks and opportunities in alignment with the TCFD guidelines and with reference to 4 climate change scenarios.

-After completing the identification of climate risks and opportunities, three high-risk factors and three high-opportunity factors were identified based on the "possibility" and "impact degree" of the risks or opportunities.
+After completing the identification of climate risks and opportunities, 3 high-risk factors and 3 high-opportunity factors were identified based on the "likelihood of impact" and "degree of impact" of the risks or opportunities.
 The risk matrix and opportunity matrix of climate change are as follows:

 Risk 001- Extreme climate change affects upstream and downstream supply chains and transportation